RatJuggler/advent-of-code/2016/README.md

 ##### Day 16: Dragon Checksum
 Very straightforward, I reproduced all the examples as tests to ensure the correct result.
 Though it's always hard to know what to do with global/common functions in Java when you don't want everything to be part of a class.

+##### Day 17: Two Steps Forward
+Combining ideas from previous days proved to make this a fairly easy puzzle.
+I used a BiFunction (functional interface) to pass the path length check so that it could be swapped from the shortest to the longest length while using the same core path search code.